 There are no small businesses affected by the proposed rules.
-Those affected are individuals who are engaged in the practice of applied behavior analysis.
+Those affected are individuals who are engaged in the practice of Physician's Assistants.

 A. Identify the businesses or groups who will be directly affected by, bear the cost of, or directly benefit from the proposed rules.